 - Tracing the sequence of events in a breach

 - Find all activity related to a specific attacker

 - Confirming that new log sources are generating data and verify these are configured correctly.

 The Advanced Query user interface is divided into a number of panes which provide:

-- A time-picker allowing the user to easily select the time-period that the query are to apply to.
-Note: Manually writing time-periods in the interactive KQL editor overrides any user-selection.
+- A time-picker allowing the user to easily select a time-period to apply a query.

 - A User Tips panel, showing some quick Tips to assist the user in getting started in writing their first KQL queries.